Massachusetts Court Records

 The Massachusetts tort law’s primary purpose is to provide relief to injured parties for harms and damages caused by other parties.
 The law concerns itself with holding parties responsible for their wrongdoings by imposing liability on them for the harm caused due to their conduct or actions.

-The state courts are authorized to provide compensation to individuals injured due to another person’s intentional or negligent activities through the law.
+The state courts are generally authorized to provide compensation to individuals injured due to another person’s intentional or negligent activities through the law.
 Importantly, the Massachusetts tort law aims to deter other individuals from committing harmful acts against others.
 In summary, the state tort law addresses wrongs to individuals and companies.

 What is a Tort Claim in Massachusetts?